-If patients with the support of their clinical teams are switched to the best value biological versions of adalimumab, then the NHS stands to save a further £100 million a year - money that can be reinvested into helping other people access much needed treatments.
+Adalimumab costs the NHS over £400 million annually and is the single medicine on which we spend most in hospitals.
+If patients with the support of their clinical teams take up the best value biological versions of adalimumab, then the NHS has the potential to make substantial savings, money that can be reinvested into helping other people access much needed treatments.

-Ailsa Bosworth, CEO of National Rheumatoid Arthritis Society said “Today, more than ever with stretched resources, it’s vital that we use NHS resources wisely and carefully and so we should be using best value biologics, wherever possible.
-When switching patients from an originator biologic to its biosimilar, it’s important that commissioners and health professionals proactively adopt the principles of shared decision making.”
+“Today, more than ever with stretched resources, it’s vital that we use NHS resources wisely and carefully and so we should be using best value biologics, wherever possible.
+When switching patients from an originator biologic to its biosimilar, it’s important that commissioners and health professionals proactively adopt the principles of shared decision making.” - Ailsa NRAS CEO

 To find out more about what the changes mean for you here are the frequently asked questions compiled by NHS England with input from patient organisations including NRAS you download the document here.